JavisOkeyWalker/Ubuntu/Lab02/Lab02.md

 are needed to create a file locally (in your cloned repo)
 and push them (sync) with GitHub

-1. Add a file for tracking:
+1. Add a file for tracking: git add Lab02.md
-2. Commit changes:
+2. Commit changes:git commit
-3. Sync local commits with GitHub:
+3. Sync local commits with GitHub:git push

 ## Part 2 Answers

 For each, write the command used or answer the question posed.

-1.
+1.adduser Bob
-2.
+2./home/Ubuntu
 3.
 4.
 5.